lamanaml/Bamazon/README.md

 >Replinish low inventory
 ![BamazonSupervisor2](assets/images/managerReplinish.png)

-one small issue, it set the new inventory value to the number that you add (instead of adding to it) See comments in code
+>>one small issue, it set the new inventory value to the number that you add (instead of adding to it) See comments in code
 ![BamazonSupervisor2](assets/images/managerReplinish2.png)

 >Add new products

-This should add brand new products...
+>>This should add brand new products...
 It worked before I added the department info which was required for the supervisor view.
 Now it gives an error that departments is not defined.
 ![BamazonSupervisor3](assets/images/managerAddNew.png)

 ### Bamazon Supervisor
 >View sales by dept

-This view should total the sales for the categories, but it only shows one product in the category.
-See comments in code
+>>This view should total the sales for the categories, but it only shows saless for one product in the category.
+See comments in code.
 ![BamazonSupervisor](assets/images/supervisorSalesbyDept.png)

 >Add new department

-I was able to successfully add a new department, but was not able to join it with the products table.
+>>I was able to successfully add a new department, but was not able to join it with the products table.
 ![BamazonSupervisor](assets/images/supervisorAddDept.png)